Rotations, Negative Eigenvalues, and Newton Method in Tensor Network Renormalization Group: Results for the non-rotating Gilt-TNR

 We divided the tensor elements of $A^{(n_*)}$ in \cref{tab:fp30} into several groups.
 If the fixed point tensor preserved reflection and/or rotation invariance, tensor elements in each group would be equal, perhaps up to a sign.
 Instead, we see that the tensor elements within groups are close but not exactly equal.
 How should we interpret this?
 Recall that we started the RG evolution from the isotropic tensor $A^{(0)}$ which is reflection and rotation invariant.
 However, as we already mentioned, Gilt-TNR does not preserve these symmetries (although it does preserve the spin flip $\mathbb{Z}_2$).
 That's why the fixed point tensor in \cref{tab:fp30} does not respect these symmetries.\footnote{ One can also see from \cref{tab:fp30} that the horizontal reflection is broken by a smaller amount than rotations and the vertical reflection.
 E.g.~in column 2 we have $A_{1^+1^+1^-1^-}\approx A_{1^-1^+1^+1^-}$, $A_{1^-1^-1^+1^+}\approx A_{1^+1^-1^-1^+}$ (horizontal reflections) hold to a much better accuracy than say $A_{1^+1^+1^-1^-}\approx A_{1^-1^-1^+1^+}$ (vertical reflection).
 A likely reason for this is given in \cref{note:horvert1}.}

 In \cref{fig:tensor_elements_magnitudes} we show absolute values of tensor elements of approximate fixed point tensors for $\chi=30$ as well as for $\chi=10,20$, for comparison.\footnote{For $\chi=10,20$ we follow the same procedure as for $\chi=30$.
 First, we find approximate $t_c$ by bisecting to $10^{-10}$ and looking for the longest plateau in singular values as in \cref{fig:sval_traj_nr}.
 We find $t_{\chi=10}=1.0012778632$ ($\eps_{\rm gilt}=10^{-4}$) and $t_{\chi=20}=1.0000618664$ ($\eps_{\rm gilt}=2\times 10^{-5}$).
 Then, we produce a plot of Hilbert-Schmidt distances between subsequent gauge-fixed tensors, as in \cref{fig:crit_convergence}.
 The approximate fixed point tensor is defined as $A^{(n)}$ corresponding to the minimum of this plot.} Absolute values of tensor elements are sorted in descending order and indexed as $|A|_I$ where $I=1,2,\ldots$ is the position in the sorted list.
 We then plot $|A|_I$ as a function of $I$.
 The left figure shows the first 50 tensor elements, while the right figure gives a global of view of all tensor elements, in the log-log scale.
 The dashed line in this figure corresponds to the slope $|A|_I\sim I^{-1/2}$, which marks the boundary for the finiteness of the Hilbert-Schmidt norm for infinite-dimensional tensors.
-It is reassuring that the fixed point tensors seem to remain below that line as $\chi$ is increased, although barely so.
+The curves remain below that line for the values of $\chi$ that we studied, but just barely so.
+We cannot determine from this plot whether or not our finite $\chi$ fixed points will converge to a fixed point tensor with finite Hilbert-Schmidt norm as $\chi$ goes to infinity.
+It may be that the Gilt-TNR algorithm does not have a fixed point with a finite Hilbert-Schmidt norm in the $\chi\to\infty$ limit.
+If so, the search for a rigorous infinite-dimensional fixed point will need to employ a different tensor network RG map.
+We will keep using Gilt-TNR in the rest of this work to demonstrate other ideas such as the effect of rotation and the possibility to set up the Newton method.
+Those ideas are general and will still apply if in the future we have to change the algorithm.
+See also Remark \ref{rem:chi-fp} and Section \ref{sec:conclusions} for further related comments.